Simmons Center for Interstitial Lung Disease

 Dr. Kevin Gibson is the medical director of the Dorothy P. and Richard P. Simmons Center for Interstitial Lung Disease.
 He is in charge of all clinical research in the center and is the PI on several NIH-funded clinical trials and a number of pharmaceutical supported clinical trials.
 Dr. Gibson’s research is currently focuses on translational studies to identify unique biomarkers of disease activity in idiopathic pulmonary fibrosis and other interstitial lung diseases, and studies of gene expression profiling in lung and peripheral blood in idiopathic pulmonary fibrosis.

-Yingze Zhang, PhD is interested in the molecular and genetic basis of IPF.
-Her research is focused on the identification of both genes and peripheral biomarkers associated with the development of IPF and/or associated with the disease progression/outcome of these patients.
-Her laboratory is also conducting research to dissect the genetic basis of disease biomarkers for IPF.
+Yingze Zhang, PhD is interested in the molecular and genetic basis of fibrotic ILD including IPF.
+Her research is focused on the identification of both genes and peripheral blood biomarkers associated with the development of IPF and other fibrotic ILD/or associated with the disease progression/outcome of these patients.
+Her laboratory is also conducting mechanistic research to dissect the genetic and molecular basis of IPF.

 While patients with every ILD are seen at the Dorothy P. and Richard P. Simmons Center for ILD, most of the patient’s diagnoses fall within the following three main diseases (see chart below):